xingjian-zhang/typst2img/README.md

 # Typst Formula Renderer
-A fast script to render your Typst formulas to svg.
+A fast script to render your Typst formulas to svg or png.

 ## Usage